ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 ## 5. Buying, extending and changing licenses
 ### 5.1.
 Price and general information
-The net price in EUR currently is **1.50 € per mailbox and year** (yes, per year and not per month).
+The net price in EUR currently is **2.00 EUR per mailbox and year** (yes, per year and not per month).

-There is no minimum number of mailboxes, only a minimum invoice sum of 200.00 € net per license period.
+There is no minimum number of mailboxes, only a minimum amount of 250.00 EUR net per invoice.

 Every mailbox in your environment for which you want to use a Benefactor Circle exclusive feature, needs a license.
 This includes shared mailboxes.